IGPenguin/mobile-toolkit/README.md

 * `iuninstall com.dummy.package.name.app` pass bundle name as argument
 * `iuninstall -w` Uninstall all third-party packages
   * Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

+### 🚀 ilaunch
+	* `ilaunch` List third-party apps and choose one to run it
+	* `ilaunch -s` List os pre-installed apps and choose one to run it
+	* `ilaunch com.dummy.bundle.id.app` Run app by bundle id

+### 🚀 ikill
+	* `ikill` List third-party apps and choose one to restart
+	* `ikill -s` List os pre-installed apps and choose one to restart
+	* `ikill com.dummy.bundle.id.app` Target specific app by passing bundle id as argument

 ## Manage device